-On June 17, 2020, Natera, Inc. (filed suit in the Western District of Texas (W.D.
-Texas Civil Action No. 6:20-cv-532) asserting the Company's infringement of six Natera patents based on a portion of our NIPT product offering.
+On June 17, 2020, Natera, Inc. ("Natera") filed suit in the Western District of Texas (W.D.
+Texas Civil Action No. 6:20-cv-532) asserting the Company's infringement of six Natera patents based on a portion of the Company's NIPT product offering.
 On June 19, 2020, Natera filed a substantially similar second suit in the Northern District of Texas (N.D.
 Texas Civil Action No. 3:20-cv-1634).
-On July 31, 2020, the Company filed a motion to dismiss the Western District of Texas case based on improper venue.
-The parties are now conducting limited discovery related to this motion after which Natera will file its responsive pleadings.
+On July 31, 2020, the Company filed a motion to dismiss the Western District of Texas case based improper venue.
+The motion is fully briefed and remains pending before the Court.
 The Northern District of Texas case has been stayed until a decision with respect to the motion to dismiss is made.

 On July 2, 2020, the Company filed a Complaint for Declaratory Judgment of Non-Infringement against Natera in the Southern District of California (S.D.
 California Civil Action No. 3:20-cv-1252).
 This case has been stayed pending the outcome of the Company's venue motion in the Western District of Texas.
 Management believes that the claims in Natera's complaints are without merit and the Company is vigorously defending against them.